rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

   await Promise.all(allTx.map((tx) => tx.wait()));
   console.log(
-    "Added 8 gemNestable assets.
+    "Added 8 nestableGem assets.
 2 Types of gems with full, left, mid and right versions."
   );

   // 9, 10 and 11 are the slot part ids for the gems, defined on the base.
-  // e.g. Any asset on gemNestable, which sets its equippableGroupId to equippableRefIdLeftGem
+  // e.g. Any asset on nestableGem, which sets its equippableGroupId to equippableRefIdLeftGem
-  //      will be considered a valid equip into any kanariaNestable on slot 9 (left gemNestable). allTx = [
+  //      will be considered a valid equip into any nestableKanaria on slot 9 (left nestableGem). allTx = [
     await gem.setValidParentForEquippableGroup(equippableRefIdLeftGem, kanariaAddress, 9),
     await gem.setValidParentForEquippableGroup(equippableRefIdMidGem, kanariaAddress, 10),